theshaune/fluent/README.md

 - Possibly Captilized?
 - example: class="Global Navigation store" .Global.Naviation.store

+Explore the use of indicative + random names.

+As the classname is 100% entirely used to identify and apply styles/changes to the markup, and we know that it doesn't make any difference if hte class is "x" or "X".
+A solution to help identify components could be to use a name that indicates what it is and then a name to identify the styles.
+This combined with a styleguide could lead to an easy to use library of components. example `.Page-Header.hollywood`

 Consider Removing global stlyes in favour of placeholders and mixins, creating strong specific components should be prioritized over clunky non-specific markup.